“The biodynamic way to grow healthy food, build thriving communities and give back to the earth” Citizen Farmers by Daron Joffe.

 I adored this book.
 I have always known that a garden brings joy through being in nature and nourishing us; however, after my years in naturopathic medical school and learning about the body’s physiology, I became keenly aware of the connection between the heartbeats of our body, and of nature.
 They are intertwined intensely and we need each other tremendously (many will say we need the planet more, and I can not disagree).

 In the last few decades, we have steered away from nature.
 Factory farming became prevalent, and then technology bloomed.
 With these, for the most part, we left the outdoors be.
 Our health has deteriorated, and one definite cause is letting go of innately knowing how our lives are better when we are in balance in nature.
+Getting back the biodynamic way to grow healthy food is essential.

 Here are three reasons that have been well researched of why being in nature matters